Corporate Bonds Vs. Securitised Debt Instruments (SDI): Which Is A Better Alternative Investment?

 Corporate Bonds vs. SDIs

 The Fintech revolution has launched many loan products that help entities from different backgrounds gain access to credit.
-The MSME sector in India consists of 95% of Indian enterprises and accounts for 29.2% of Indian GDP.
+The MSME sector in India consists of 95% of Indian enterprises and accounts for 29.2% of Indian GDP1.
 Despite this significance, MSMEs struggle to obtain traditional working capital loans due to the strict rules of traditional banks.

 As lending agencies need collateral such as mortgages, share pledges, charges on current assets, etc., there is a need for alternate funding mechanisms.
 One such product is a Securitised Debt Instrument (SDI).
 When loans or receivables are securitised, they become financial securities called Securitised Debt Instruments.